theo-armour/pages/13-technology-applied-sciences/computing-software/software-by-vendor/kofax-power-pdf.md

 * File menu > export > PNG ~ 96 dpi ~ exports entire pages
 * Open PDF file > right click > Save All Image As... > jpg ~ 144 DPI! ~ just images

+### Kofax "Save All Image As"

+* Images can be saved as BMP, TIF or JPG
+* Want PNGs ot preserve quality
+* BMP to PNG yields smaller files than JPG to PNG